For all coffees we buy we have an extensive description with background information about the farm or partner where the coffee is sourced.

 Coffee can be stored for years, however, the best results are achieved between about two and eight weeks after roasting.
 That’s why we don’t mention an expiry date, but a roasting date on the bottom of our bags.

-This coffee is nice and sweet, with flavours of caramel, vanilla and honey.
+The coffee is very fragrant and expressive, with flavours of cherry, mandarin and strawberry.

 Quality and consistency.
 It’s not easy when you’re a farmer, with changing weather and different circumstances on a yearly or even seasonal basis, to match the exact same flavor profile as last year.
 It might even be impossible.
 For this reason, the team of Q-graders of Capricornio Coffees cup all the coffees of the more than a dozen partner fazendas and farmer groups, grade them according to their flavor and quality, and then make farmer blends, solely based on taste.
 For example, the Dulce Signature blend is described as dark chocolate, with a sweet and round thick body.
 One year, this might consist of more coffee from Fazenda Terra Preta and less from Sítio Teixeira.
 The year after, this might be the other way around.